ajslater/picopt/README.md

 By default picopt does not convert images between formats.
 You must turn on conversion to PNG or WebP explicitly.

-## <a name="formats">Formats</a>
+## 🖼️ <a name="formats">Formats</a>

-- By default picopt will optimize GIF, JPEG, PNG and WEBP images.
+- By default picopt will optimize GIF, JPEG, PNG, SVG and WEBP images.
 - Picopt can optionally optimize ZIP, ePub, and CBZ containers.
-- Picopt can be told to convert many lossless images formats such as BMP, PPM, GIF, TIFF into PNG or WebP.
+- Picopt can convert many lossless images such as BMP, CBR, CUR, DIB, FITS, GIF, IMT, PCX, PIXAR, PNG, PPM, PSD, QOI, SGI, SPIDER, SUN, TGA, TIFF, XBM, and XPM into PNG and WEBP.
-- Picopt can convert Animated GIFs into Animated WebP files.
+- Picopt can convert Animated GIF, TIFF, and FLI into Animated PNG or WebP files.
-- Picopt can convert Animated PNGs (APNG) into Animated WebP files, but does not optimize APNG as APNG.
+- Picopt can convert Animated GIF, TIFF, FLI, and PNG into Animated WebP files.
 - Picopt can convert RAR files into Zipfiles and CBR files into CBZ files.

-Because Picopt supports so many lossless image formats, to avoid surprises to convert a BMP file to WEBP you must specify that you want to read the BMP format _and_ that you want to convert it to WEBP: e.g.
+Because picopt supports so many lossless image formats, to avoid surprises if you specify a conversion target, picopt will only convert GIF and PNG images to the target by default.
+To convert another format, like BMP, to WEBP you must specify that you want to read the BMP format _and_ that you want to convert it to WEBP:

 ```sh
 picopt -x BMP -c WEBP big_old.bmp
 ```

-## <a name="programs">External Programs</a>

-Picopt will perform some minor optimization on most formats natively without using external programs, but this is not very good compared to the optimizations external programs can provide.

 ### JPEG

-To optimize JPEG images.
-Picopt needs one of [mozjpeg](https://github.com/mozilla/mozjpeg) or [jpegtran](http://jpegclub.org/jpegtran/) on the path. in order of preference.
+To optimize JPEG images at all picopt needs one of [mozjpeg](https://github.com/mozilla/mozjpeg) or [jpegtran](http://jpegclub.org/jpegtran/) on the path. in order of preference.

 ### PNG